 - Step 1.
-Before installing the expansion card, read the documentation of the expansion card and make necessary hardware settings for the card. - Step 2.
+Before installing the expansion card, please make sure that the power supply is switched off or the power cord is unplugged.
+Please read the documentation of the expansion card and make necessary hardware settings for the card before you start the installation. - Step 2.
 Remove the system unit cover (if your motherboard is already installed in a chassis). - Step 3.
 Remove the bracket facing the slot that you intend to use.
 Keep the screws for later use. - Step 4.
 Align the card connector with the slot and press firmly until the card is completely seated on the slot. - Step 5.
 Fasten the card to the chassis with screws. - Step 6.
 Replace the system cover.